eembees/academic-kickstart/content/home/projects_new.md

 # Accomplishments widget.
 widget = "accomplishments"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 55  # Order that this section will appear.

 title = "Volunteer Causes"
 subtitle = "I've been involved in a series of volunteer causes.
 Here are some of them."